kigawas/blog/content/posts/y-combinator-in-python.md

 ### Outer lambda

 So, how do we put them together?
-Actually, `lambda x: f(x(x))` returns a function, so we'll call this function whose argument is itself.
-I know it sounds strange, but for now we just do it:
+Actually, `lambda x: f(x(x))` is a function, so we'll invoke this function whose argument is itself.
+I know it sounds strange, but for now we just try it:

 ```python
 ( lambda x: f(x(x)) )  ( lambda x: f(x(x)) )